openstack/charm-glance/README.md

 --------

 This charm provides the Glance image service for OpenStack.
-It is intended to be used alongside the other OpenStack components, starting with the Essex release in Ubuntu 12.04.
+It is intended to be used alongside the other OpenStack components.

 Usage
 -----